-In a 2022 Hayes evolving evidence review, it was concluded that there are minimal levels of support for the use of the InSpace Biodegradable Subacromal Spacer for the treatment of irreparable rotator cuff tears.
+In a 2022 Hayes evolving evidence reviewEvolving Evidence Review, it was concluded that there are minimal levels of support for the use ofusing the InSpace Biodegradable SubacromalSubacromial Spacer for the treatment of treating irreparable rotator cuff tears.
 In 2023, Hayes updated the evolving evidence review to include four newly published clinical studies, two newly published systematic reviews, and one newly published guideline.
 The 2023 annual updated review of the evidence indicates an unlikely or no change in the current level of support.
-While a small evidence base is associated with improvement in patient centered outcomes, the very poor quality of available studies suggest that the potential clinical benefit should be regarded with caution.
+While a small evidence base is associated with improvement inimproved patient-centered outcomes, the very poor quality of available studies suggests that the potential clinical benefit should be regarded with caution-considered cautiously.

-A 2021 ECRI clinical evidence assessment, updated in 2022, entitled InSpace Subacromial Tissue Spacer System for Treating Massive Rotator Cuff Tears concluded that based on the results of one systematic review, two randomized controlled trials RCTs and four nonrandomized comparison studies, the InSpace is safe and improves function and quality of life (QOL) in for individuals with patients with large to massive, irreparable rotator cuff tears (MRCT).
-However, rotator cuff tear RCTs included too few participants patients to form conclusions about its comparative effectiveness to arthroscopic repair or debridement, and none of the studies reported on outcomes longer than 2-two years.
-Larger RCTs comparing InSpace as a standalone treatment and as an adjunct treatment with other irreparable MRCT treatments and reporting on long-term patient-oriented outcomes are needed to validate confirm findings and address evidence gaps-; which may be partially addressed in ongoing clinical trials.
+A 2021 ECRI clinical evidence assessment, updated in 2022, entitled InSpace Subacromial Tissue Spacer System (Stryker Corp.) for Treating Massive Rotator Cuff Tears concluded that based on the results of one systematic review, two RCTs and four nonrandomized comparison studies, the InSpace is safe and improves function and QOL for individuals with large to massive, MRCT.
+However, rotator cuff teartears included too few participants to form conclusions about its comparative effectiveness to arthroscopic repair or debridement, and none of the studies reported outcomes longer than two years.
+The 2024 update on InSpace's safety and efficacy shows that comparative evidence is inconclusive.
+Outcomes show improved pain; however, the evidence is low for clinically meaningful improvement from baseline, significant improvement compared to debridement alone or with partial repair.
+Larger RCTs comparing InSpace as a standalone treatment and as an adjunct treatment with other MRCT treatments and reporting on long-term patient-oriented outcomes are needed to confirm findings and address evidence gaps; which may be partially addressed in ongoing clinical trials.